Hidden Blade: Plot

 A flashback shows a young man who goes by He (Tony Leung) witnessing the final bombing of Guangzhou in 1938 in a makeshift mine alongside other survivors.

-Shortly before the bombing of Pearl Harbor in 1941, the man rose into the ranks as the director of Shanghai's Political Security Department, a counterespionage division overseen by Officer Watanabe.
+Shortly before the bombing of Pearl Harbor in 1941, the man rose through the ranks to become the director of Shanghai's Political Security Department, a counterespionage division overseen by Officer Watanabe.
 Despite showing loyalty to the Wang Jingwei regime, Director He secretly works for the Chinese Communist Party alongside his wife Ms. Chen (Zhou Xun).
 Together, they provide information to the underground network as a means of destroying Japanese occupation via espionage.
-Ms. Chen works alongside the party's secretary Mr. Zheng (Huang Lei) and the former corresponds with her husband via pastries from a local bakery.
+Ms. Chen works alongside the party's secretary Mr. Zhang (Huang Lei) and the former corresponds with her husband via pastries from a local bakery.
 As a supposedly loyal worker, Director He diligently performs his tasks of assassinating, interrogating, and torturing as a means of gaining Officer Watanabe's trust.

 Among Officer Watanabe's inner circle is Minister Tang (Da Peng), Captain Wang (Eric Wang), and a young officer named Mr. Ye (Wang Yibo).
 Officer Watanabe is ambitious, believing he should do what he can to gain political power through the puppet government, yet suspicious of his men's intentions.
 After secretly saving communist spy Ms. Jiang (Shuying) after she failed to assassinate Minister Tang, Director He is given information regarding important Japanese individuals such as a Japanese Prince currently serving within the military.

-Peace negotiations were initially planned between Japan and the Wang Jingwei regime, which would redeploy Chinese forces to fight against the Soviet Union and allow the Wang Jingwei regime to continue fighting the Chinese Communist Party at the cost of (de facto) ceding Manchuria.
-With the newfound information, the Chinese Communist Party ambush and assassinate the Japanese Prince and his brigade during their last excursion.
+Peace negotiations were initially planned between Japan and the Chiang regime, which would redeploy Japanese forces to fight against the Soviet Union and allow the Chiang regime to continue fighting the Chinese Communist Party at the cost of (de facto) ceding Manchuria.
+With the newfound information, the Chinese Communist Party ambushes and assassinates the Japanese Prince and his brigade during their last excursion.
 The event causes Japan to break off negotiations and the death of the prince compromises Officer Watanabe's reputation.